 What to Wear

 Depending on what time of year you visit Georgia, shorts and a t-shirt will generally carry you through your entire trip.
-During the late fall and winter months, pack your coat and sweater, although there's a chance you may not need it.
-Whether your trip is for business or pleasure, our friendly southern demeanor means casual is the way to go.
+During the late fall and winter months, pack your coat and sweater, although there is a chance you may not need it.
+Whether your trip is for business or pleasure, our friendly Southern demeanor means casual is the way to go.

-With Georgia's many airports and interstates, it's easy to arrive.
-Once you're in Georgia, our state's well-connected transportation infrastructure will help you get around.
+With Georgia's many airports and interstates, it is easy to arrive.
+Once you are in Georgia, our state's well-connected transportation infrastructure will help you get around.

 - Hartsfield-Jackson Atlanta International - The world's busiest airport

 - Savannah/Hilton Head International Airport - A direct link to Georgia's coast

 - Georgia Airport Directory - Get information on all of Georgia's airports

 All roads lead to Georgia with four major interstates, including I-85, I-75, I-20 and I-95, as well as more than 20,000 miles of federal and state highways.